canineDev/canineDev/README.md

 This is my general GitHub page!
 Below is an overview of who I am, my interests, what I'm working on, and more!

 ## Introduction
 My name is Logan Sautter!
 Since the age of 4, I've always been fascinated by computers and technology, and I've decided to pursue this as my career of choice.
+I love to learn and am always expanding my knowledge and interests!

+Fun Fact: Did you know that Unix and Linux are NOT the same?
+Unix is the base of many operating system, from Linux, BSD, to MacOS!

 ## Technical Skills & Capabilties
 ### Scripting/Programming